 - gender equality

 Professionals with at least 5 years of relevant experience are regularly sought for mid-career (P-3 and P-4) to senior-level (P-5, D-1 and D-2) positions, consultancies, or for UNVUN Volunteers assignments.

 - Explore current staff vacancies on UNDP's jobs database.

 - If you are specialised in a technical area, look out and apply for consultancies.
 Although they are temporary and non-staff functions, consultancies may lead to a staff position as incumbents are eligible to apply for externally advertised UNDP staff positions during and after their consultancy assignment.

 - Register on the UNV database to become available for UN Volunteer specialist assignments.
 These significantly underrated positions are the starting point for many professional careers with the UN.

 For junior professionals

-- Professionals with few years of relevant experience can start a career at the UN as a Junior Professional Officer if their Government finances such positions.
-Learn about JPOJunior Professional Officer positions for Swiss nationals or for nationals of other countries.
+Professionals with few years of relevant experience can start a career with UN WomenUnited Nations Entity for Gender Equality and the Empowerment of Women or another UN organisation as a Junior Professional Officer (JPOJunior Professional Officer ) if their government finances such positions.

 For students and recent graduates